-Over the past few weeks, we’ve been looking into Dzamik and Kirby’s Help, Hub, Hero content strategy.
+We’ve been looking into Dzamik and Kirby’s Hero, Hub, Help content strategy.
 By following the basic principles of this simple framework, you can create the right balance of content for your customers.

 If you’re looking to grow your customer base, you’ll know that it’s a balance between attracting new customers and keeping hold of those you already have.